-Working with recognised leaders in advanced coatings and surface treatments, Barden can provide specialised guidance on the selection of suitable treatments and processes to meet and surpass the demands of extreme environment bearing applications.
+Working with recognised leaders in advanced coatings and surface treatments, we can provide specialised guidance on the selection of suitable treatments and processes to meet and surpass the demands of extreme environment bearing applications.

 The pressure to reduce costs in all areas of manufacturing means the integration of bearing systems into mating components is becoming increasingly common.
 The resulting assemblies are neater, quicker to put together and offer the additional benefits of reducing space, mass and problems of tolerance stack-up.
-The bearings Barden offer for such integrated assemblies are often special designs, calling upon the highest levels of innovation to supply bespoke solutions to what can often be the most extreme operating conditions.
+Barden bearings for such integrated assemblies are often special designs, calling upon the highest levels of innovation to supply bespoke solutions to what can often be the most extreme operating conditions.

 Lubrication plays a major role in any special bearing design.
-Barden's developments have concentrated on extending the speed and temperature capabilities of greases to enable the replacement of oil in high speed applications.
+Our developments have concentrated on extending the speed and temperature capabilities of greases to enable the replacement of oil in high speed applications.
 This is important as removal of oil lubricating systems reduces component count, assembly time and overall system cost.
 In addition, grease lubrication meets the needs of many sectors for sealed-for-life operation.

 Such developments have resulted in the introduction of Arcanol 75, a Polyurea based grease providing excellent critical run-in behaviour, high temperature stability, non-toxicity and favourable viscosity/temperature behaviour.
-This increasing use of grease in Barden's special bearings has, in turn, resulted in the development of a new generation of seals to retain lubricant and stop contamination.
+This increasing use of grease in Barden special bearings has, in turn, resulted in the development of a new generation of seals to retain lubricant and stop contamination.

-Barden is at the cutting-edge of bearing seal design, developing a solution to the previously problematic matter of fitting seals to standard angular contact bearings.
+We are at the cutting-edge of bearing seal design, developing a solution to the previously problematic matter of fitting seals to standard angular contact bearings.
 It has done this with a revolutionary RSD seal, a unit that enables pump manufacturers and machine tool spindle builders to enjoy the benefits of grease lubrication with complete bearing interchangability.

 The RSD seals have retention characteristics equal to standard seal designs but are fitted so that there is no contact with the bearing inner rings.
 As a result, friction is minimised and there is no rise in the operating temperature.
 The problem of ring distortion from seal radial pressure is also overcome, while the space between the balls serves as a grease reservoir.